Sweet-Papa-Technologies/egit/README.md

 - `LLM_TEMPERATURE`: Temperature for LLM sampling (default: 0.7)

 ## Example LLM Provider Setup and Commands
 Settings can be set via Env Vars or via CLI flags.
-These are the CLI Flags for each LLM Provider:
+These are the CLI Flags

+Max Tokens and Temperature are optional, but to set them, use the following commands:

+`egit config --set llm_max_tokens --value 4096`
+`egit config --set llm_temperature --value 0.7`

 ### Ollama
 ```bash